pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/github-actions.md

 Now that you've got these two common workflows defined, you'll need to configure your secrets.
 Secrets are exposed as environment variables to the GitHub Actions runtime environment.
-Minimally, you'll need to supply a Pulumi access token to allow the Pulumi CLI to communicate with the Pulumi Service on your behalf, and you'll probably want to provide credentials for communicating with your cloud provider as well.
+Minimally, you'll need to supply a Pulumi access token to allow the Pulumi Action to communicate with the Pulumi Service on your behalf, and you'll probably want to provide credentials for communicating with your cloud provider as well.